 In these cases, organizations fail the “last mile” analytics objective of empowering their technology’s end users.
 Yet, it’s in those moments alone when users might finally understand the data and put it to use—the moments when business decisions of all types are truly made.
 Sadly, failure at this stage negates the value modern analytics platforms add for companies.

-“You have to figure out how to really democratize the data-analytics capability, which means you have to have a platform through which people can easily access data.
-That helps people to believe in it and to deliver solutions that don’t require an expensive data scientist.” – Ted Colbert, CIO, Boeing
+“You have to figure out how to democratize the data-analytics capability, which means you have to have a platform through which people can easily access data.
+That helps people to believe in it and to deliver solutions that don’t require an expensive data scientist.” – Ted Colbert, CIO, Boeing.

 Ultimately, every employee needs to embrace an analytics culture.
-Leading analytics platforms help organizations begin this process by ensuring each user extracts real value from those platforms.
+Leading analytics platforms help organizations begin this process by ensuring users extract real value from those platforms.
 With the right solutions, companies needn’t hire highly technical personnel to ensure both employee and organizational needs are met.

 Most analytics platforms don’t support this off the shelf.
 At Pyramid, we developed a model that is both adaptable and configurable.
 Developers and admins central to analytics functionality can create unique user-based environments, ensuring the right type of functionality reaches the right user types based on their individual needs.